 Pernet runs an emergency food and infant supply pantry.
-Residents of Worcester’s 01610 zip code can receive food from the food pantry once a month by showing identification.
+Residents of Worcester’s 01610 zip code can receive food from the food pantry twice a month.
 To obtain baby and infant supplies such as formula, baby food, cereal and diapers, clients must show proof of child (such as a birth certificate or WIC card).
 Supplies are given out in quantities to last approximately three days.
 Clients are also encouraged to talk to trained staff and volunteers about long-term hunger solutions such as Food Stamps, WIC, and Serve New England food co-op The Emergency Assistance Program is possible through grants from Project Bread, the United Way of Central Massachusetts, Rachel’s Table and the generous contributions of local groups, individuals, churches and the Worcester County Food Bank.
-Pantry hours are: Mondays, 1:00 - 3:00 PM; Tuesdays and Wednesdays 11 AM - 3 PM.
+Pantry hours are:

 Summer Book Club